"Hatred is the coward's revenge for being intimidated."

 The Practice

 Acknowledge hatred honestly.
 Name where it shows up.
-Notice how it lives in your body.
+Notice how it lives in our bodies.
 Drop the shame about having it.

 Stay present without acting out.
 Give the feeling room to be strong.
-Separate feeling from acting—you don't have to send the angry email to feel the fire.
+Separate feeling from acting.
+We don't have to send the angry email to feel the fire.

 Trace it back.
 What pain is underneath?
 When have I felt this before?
 What does this hatred say I care about?